 The main advantage of tobacco is that it may provide a sense of relaxation.
 There are a lot more disadvantages.
 Relaxation is only short-term.
 All forms of tobacco are harmful and may jeopardize a person’s health and wellbeing.

-According to the U.S. Food and Drug Administration, nicotine in tobacco is highly addictive because it changes the way the brain works and causes cravings for more of it.
+According to an article titled, “Nicotine Is Why Tobacco Products Are Addictive” from the U.S. Food and Drug Administration, nicotine in tobacco is highly addictive because it changes the way the brain works and causes cravings for more of it.

 Nicotine is quickly absorbed and causes an adrenaline rush, but also triggers the release of dopamine.
 Dopamine is a neurotransmitter that regulates mood and behavior; it stimulates the brain’s reward center.

-Tobacco products also contain acetaldehyde, which increases the addictive effects of nicotine, evidence such as a paper from European Neuropsychopharmacology confirms.
+Tobacco products also contain acetaldehyde, which increases the addictive effects of nicotine, evidence such as a 2007 paper by Talhout et al., from European Neuropsychopharmacology confirms.
 In other words, tobacco and its products contain other chemicals that make nicotine even more addictive.

 Tobacco addiction counseling is necessary when a person realizes they are unable to quit smoking on their own.
 Many persons with tobacco addiction believe quitting is easy and try to do it without anyone’s help, but these efforts tend to be unsuccessful.